Changing Faces: Langford Budville History Project

 The launch of the book was timed to coincide with the Diamond Jubilee of Her Majesty Queen Elizabeth in June 2012.
 There was a print run of 200 copies.
-There are very few copies left and if you would like to buy one, price £6.00, please contact Marjorie Stockley who compiled the book on 01923 400964, or email@example.com.
+There are very few copies left and if you would like to buy one, price £6.00, please contact Marjorie Stockley who compiled the book at email@example.com.

 You will find a number of excerpts and photos from the book on the web site which have been reprinted with Marjorie's kind permission.

 Langford Budville: a Short History by Mark McDermott